jtrim/jtrim.github.io/resume.md

 ## Education

 ### Kent State University
-*May 2007* - Associate Degree of Applied Business in Computer Technology
+*May 2007* - Associate Degree of Applied Business in Computer Technology<br>
 *May 2009* - Bachelor of Science in Technology - Cum Laude